solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 keypair you have locally, so you need to update `lib.rs` and `Anchor.toml` to use _your_ key.

-Finally, run `anchor test` to start the test.
-It should fail with the following
+Finally, run `anchor test --skip-deploy` to start the test.
+It should fail with the following output:
-output:

 ```
-Error: failed to send transaction: Transaction simulation failed: Error processing Instruction 0: incorrect program id for instruction
+Error: AnchorError occurred.
+Error Code: ConstraintTokenMint.
+Error Number: 2014.
+Error Message: A token mint constraint was violated.
 ```

 The reason for this error is that we're attempting to use the mainnet USDC mint